pmav99/grass_test_suite_layout/README.md

 ```

 As you can see, the testrunner stopped as soon as it encountered the first failing test.
-So no need to wait until the completion of all the tests to see if there are errors.
+So, no need to wait until the completion of all the tests to see if there are errors.

 #### Other features